Configure the Splunk ODBC driver to work with Tableau Desktop on Microsoft Windows

-Using filters in Tableau Desktop is equivalent to creating subsearches in Splunk Enterprise.
+Using filters in Tableau Desktop is equivalent to creating subsearches in the Splunk software.
 The more subsearches that you create, the more likely it is that performance can drag.
-Using Tableau Desktop to create Splunk Enterprise searches obscures the actual search commands that the Splunk ODBC Driver translates from SQL.
+Using Tableau Desktop to create Splunk software searches obscures the actual search commands that the Splunk ODBC Driver translates from SQL.

 Creating multiple dimension filters using Tableau might have a performance impact, especially when working with a large set of results.
 There is a limit to how many results are returned by subsearch and how long a subsearch can take.
 See About subsearches in the Splunk Enterprise Admin Manual' for more information.

-For better performance, push as much filtering as you can into the saved search itself within Splunk Enterprise rather than implementing extensive filtering in Tableau.
+For better performance, push as much filtering as you can into the saved search itself within the Splunk software rather than implementing extensive filtering in Tableau.